AntonRize/WILL/relativistic-foundations.md

 This interactive page was created to **explain the essential meaning and logic of the WILL Geometry model** — but **without** the heavy mathematical machinery.

-Here, the focus is on the core ideas, intuitive explanations, and geometric visualizations, making this new approach to fundamental physics accessible to a much wider audience.
+Here, the focus is on the core ideas, intuitive explanations, and geometric visualizations, making this new approach to fundamental physics accessible to a much wider audience (hover-tooltips added for clarity).

 If you want to see the full mathematical derivations, download the complete documents here:
 [Full WILL Geometry Papers](https://antonrize.github.io/WILL/parts/)